Coolify logoCoolify

 Adding a new service template to the Coolify Documentation

 Once your service template is merged into Coolify, it will be important to also add documentation for it in the Coolify docs.
 In the Coolify Docs Contribute section we explain how to contribute and run the documentation on your own PC.
-As soon as you have your local setup ready, follow these steps to add your new service:

-1. Add service logo under /docs/public/images/services/
+1. Add the service logo under /docs/public/images/services/

-2. Create documentation file
+2. Create the documentation file

 ---